gmarchesiv/Covid_analysis_Peru/Perucases/readme.md

 **Estimates.xlsx** contains the estimations based on the linear model estimated by Tableau

-**CovidAnalysis.twb* is the Tableau file were the analysis was conducted
+**CovidAnalysis.twb** is the Tableau file were the analysis was conducted

 The two jpeg files are the results of the Tableau Analysis

+The md files are the written articles, both in Spanish and English.